Skip to main content

 Every call is automatically tagged with one of these categories:

-- Quote Request — The caller wants a quote or estimate for a service.
+- Appointment Request — The caller asked for a specific visit time.

-- Appointment Rescheduled — An existing appointment was moved to a new date/time.
+- Reschedule Request — An existing appointment change was requested.

-- Appointment Cancelled — An existing appointment was cancelled.
+- Cancellation Request — An existing appointment cancellation was requested.

 - Spam — The call was identified as spam or a sales pitch.